Updated On - February 4th 2020, Updated By - Sachin Singh

 - Military hospitals.

 - Clinics and the Health Department.

 - Government sectors like the railways.

 - Teaching jobs.

 - Individual Cardiac surgeons.

 - To pursue a career as a Perfusionist, the candidate must have completed their 10+2 in science, preferably with Physics, Chemistry, Biology or Zoology or Botany as their main subjects and then pursue a Bachelor’s degree in perfusion and then do MSc in Perfusion.

-- The students, who have the background of medical courses such respiratory therapy, nursing they can also make their career as a perfusionist by doing PG courses in perfusion.
+- The students, who have the background of medical courses such as respiratory therapy, nursing can also make their career as a perfusionist by doing PG courses in perfusion.

 - A perfusionist does have more functions apart from just taking care of the heart and lung machine.

 - A perfusionist is required to monitor the levels of oxygen as well as the other gasses which are entering into the blood to avoid possible coagulation or blood clotting.